tannerntannern/blog/source/_posts/2019-02-18-Using-the-NPM-API-to-Get-Latest-Package-Versions.md

 ```

 ## Conclusion
 I hope this saved you some unnecessary code bloat.
-You don't have to trust the "lightweight" claims of every package!
-Check for yourself at [bundlephobia.com](https://bundlephobia.com).
+If you want to see how other packages will affect your bundle size in the future, you can check for yourself at [bundlephobia.com](https://bundlephobia.com).